-Take Johnson & Johnson for example.
-The leadership in this company has made the decision to only produce environmentally friendly products.
+Take Johnson & Johnson, for example.
+The leadership in this company has decided only to produce environmentally friendly products.
 There are very few people on the planet that wouldn’t appreciate this corporate philosophy.
 That is excellence.

 It is a characteristic a company, a leader, and the employee can be proud of.
 It’s a motivating achievement from corporate leadership.